hooymana/Brooks_Task/README.md

 # Brooks_Task
 Unity Files required for reproduction of Brooks task

-Built on a PC using C#
+Built on a PC using C# in Unity version 5.0.1f (free version)

 The Brooks file is specific to unity and it contains all of the graphics necessary for the game in the proper dimension and spacing.